 - Real prescription required.
 This is the single biggest sorting filter.
 Any seller offering Wegovy, Ozempic, Mounjaro or Zepbound without a current prescription from a licensed prescriber is selling either a counterfeit or a stolen legitimate pen — neither is safe.

 - Price sanity check.
-US list price for Ozempic and Wegovy is roughly $900 to $1,000 per month.
+US list price for Ozempic is roughly $970 per month; Wegovy's list price is roughly $1,350 per month.
 Mounjaro and Zepbound run roughly $1,000 to $1,300.
 Anything offered below about $200 a month outside Lilly Direct or NovoCare is a red flag, full stop.
 Coupons, manufacturer assistance and insurance can lower your out-of-pocket cost, but that lower price should come through a verifiable program, not a Telegram channel.

 - Cold-chain intact.
 GLP-1s ship and store at 2–8°C. A box arriving warm, or stored at room temperature for more than the manufacturer-permitted window, is a quality failure even if the contents are authentic.